 Liberty has a proud history of defending the right to protest.

-From our formation in response to police violence against Hunger March protestors to intervening in legal cases where demonstrators have been handed disproportionate prison sentences and taking on Public Spaces Protection Orders that make it more difficult for people to hold local demos, we will always stand up for peaceful protest.
+From our formation in response to police violence against Hunger March protestors to intervening in legal cases where demonstrators have been handed disproportionate prison sentences and taking on Public Spaces Protection Orders that make it more difficult for people to hold local demos, we will always stand up for protest.

 We’re working with a vast coalition of human rights organisations, charities, protest groups, lawyers, academics, grassroots activists and campaigners to fight the Police Crackdown Bill.

 The Bill is an attack on one of the fundamental building blocks of our democracy, and is another cynical attempt from the Government to shield itself from accountability for its actions.

 I'm looking for advice on this

 Did you know Liberty offers free human rights legal advice?